HenrikSamuelsson/reading-modern-c-3rd-ed/README.md

 # Reading Modern C Third Edition

-Material related to reading the book *Modern C*, written by Jens Gustedt, published by Manning in 2024.
+Material related to reading the book *Modern C*, written by Jens Gustedt.

+This book comes in different formats and editions.
+I am reading a pdf version identified as

+> Jens Gustedt.
+Modern C. Manning, In press, 9781617295812. ffhal-02383654v2f

+This version of the book is distributed under a [Creative Commons license](https://creativecommons.org/licenses/by-nc-nd/4.0/), and can be downloaded for free from [INRIA.HAL.SCIENCE Web Portal](https://inria.hal.science/hal-02383654).

 ## Links